Khushalsarode/AIFORGE/README.md

 Once the deployment is successful, you can access your Streamlit app on Google App Engine using the URL provided in the deployment output.

-That's it!
-This guide assumes that your Streamlit app script is named `streamlit_app.py`.
-Adjust file names and configurations based on your project's specifics.
-Make sure you have a valid `gcloud` configuration and the necessary permissions set up for Google Cloud.
 ## Contributing

 Feel free to contribute to the project by following our [contribution guidelines](CONTRIBUTING.md).